nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 ## Hotfix 16

-### Protection from Local Filesystem CSRF attack
+### Protection from Local Filesystem CSRF Attack

 The hotfix 15 includes a protection against local filesystem CSRF attack which is enabled by default.
-Unfortunately this protection has side-effects on other features, like Hot-Reload from Nuxeo Dev Tools or SAML authentication.
-Because of that, Nuxeo has decided to disable the protection by default, considering that the vulnerability is not critical.
+Unfortunately this protection has side-effects on other features, like hot-reload from Nuxeo Dev Tools extension or SAML authentication.
+Because of that, we decided to disable the protection by default, considering that the vulnerability is not critical.

 If you need to be protected from local filesystem CSRF attack, then this contribution must be used:
 ```
    <require>org.nuxeo.ecm.platform.ui.web.cors</require>